rtweeks/xmigra/README.md

 # XMigra [![Gem Version](https://badge.fury.io/rb/xmigra.svg)](http://badge.fury.io/rb/xmigra)

-The world of persistent data is a wild and wooly place.
-Let XMigra make it easier!
+DevOps tool for your relational database

 ## What Does It Do?

 * Integrates version control with database schema management.
 * Enhances access artifact (stored procedure, view, and user defined function)
   development:
-    * Allows each artifact to be defined in a separate file, allowing easy access to version history.
+    * Allows each artifact to be defined in a separate file, giving easy access to version history.
     * Scripts artifact definitions in order (and removal in reverse order) by declared dependencies.